-Parameter Value to be configured mode [ap 802.11adhoc adhoc] You can set infrastructure mode (ap), 802.11 ad hoc mode (802.11adhoc) or ad hoc mode (adhoc).
-The default is 802.11 ad hoc mode. ssid ID value You can set for SSID in infrastructure mode.
+Parameter Value to be configured mode [ap adhoc] You can set infrastructure mode (ap) or ad hoc mode (adhoc).
+The default is ad hoc mode. ssid ID value You can set for SSID in infrastructure mode.
 The characters that can be used are ASCII $0x20-0x7e$ (32 bytes).
 A SSID value is set automatically to the near- est access point if the setting has not been made.
-If the setting has not been made for ad hoc mode, the same value as for infrastructure mode or an "ASSID" value is set automati- cally if the setting has not been made. channel frequency channel no. You can set the channel.
-You can specify from following channel. • 1-11 Set the same channel for all the machines you are using. enc [on off] You can enable or disable the WEP function.
+If the setting has not been made for ad hoc mode, the same value as for infrastructure mode or an "ASSID" value is set automatical- ly if the setting has not been made.

+Parameter Value to be configured

+channel frequency channel no. You can set the channel.

+You can specify from following channel.

+• Metric Version :1-13

+Inch Version :1-11

+Set the same channel for all the machines you are using.

+enc [on off] You can enable or disable the WEP function.
 To enable the WEP function, specify [on]; to disable it, specify [off].

 To start the WEP function, enter the correct WEP key.

-Parameter Value to be configured

-key [key value] 64-bit or 128-bit can be set.

-Only 10 hexadecimal characters can be set when using 64-bit or 26 hexadecimal charac- ters when using 128-bit.
+key [key value] Only 10 hexadecimal characters can be used.

-Also, set 0x as prefix.

 To use this function, set the same WEP key for all the ports that transmit to each other.

 auth [open shared] You can set the authorized mode when using WEP.
 The specified value and the authorized mode are as follows:

 open: Open system authorized (default)

 shared: Shared key authorized

 rate [auto 11m 5.5m 2m 1m] You can set the IEEE 802.11b transmitting speed.

 The transmitting speed you specify here is the speed at which data is sent.
 You can re- ceive data at any speed.

 auto: automatically set (default)

 11m: 11 Mbps fixed

 5.5m: 5.5 Mbps fixed

 2m: 2 Mbps fixed

 1m: 1 Mbps fixed